 This one may seem obvious, but many people overlook it.
 The Divorce Judgment (or the Judgment of Dissolution of Marriage) is the very first piece of paper that anyone – lawyer, litigant, and/or judge – should look.
 That document provides the framework for determining how to proceed.

 In some instances where judgment has been entered several years prior, the unaffordable support may already be terminable.
 It is imperative to look at the language in the child support or spousal support section of the judgment to see what conditions could trigger an automatic termination of support.
 For example, in California many judgments indicate that spousal support will terminate if the support recipient remarries.
-Alternatively, there me a specific end date for the payment of support set forth in the judgment.
+Alternatively, there might be a specific end date for the payment of support set forth in the judgment.
 If such conditions exist, the payor spouse may be entitled to simply stop making payments.

 It is also important to review the judgment to see if the Court has reserved jurisdiction over the issues of child support and/or spousal support.